F1 boss Frank Williams recovering from pneumonia

-MEXICO CITY Formula One team founder and majority shareholder Frank Williams is recovering from pneumonia, Williams chief executive Mike O'Driscoll said on Friday.
+MEXICO CITY (Reuters) - Formula One team founder and majority shareholder Frank Williams is recovering from pneumonia, Williams chief executive Mike O'Driscoll said on Friday.

 He told reporters at the Mexican Grand Prix that Williams, 74, had been taken ill at the Italian race at Monza in September.